 Installation

-As an alternative to deploying Kubeflow Pipelines (KFP) as part of the Kubeflow deployment, you also have a choice to deploy only Kubeflow Pipelines.
-Follow the instructions below to deploy Kubeflow Pipelines standalone using the supplied kustomize manifests.
+As an alternative to deploying Kubeflow Pipelines (KFP) as part of the Community distribution, you can also choose to deploy only Kubeflow Pipelines standalone.

 You should be familiar with Kubernetes, kubectl, and kustomize.